Rangiora Courthouse

 William Crichton, who worked in the Government Architect's Office and designed a very similar courthouse in Kaiapoi, is believed to have also designed this building.

-The building was extended twice and until recently continued to serve the needs of the district.
-The building was closed in December 2011 for earthquake strengthening.
-The Ministry of Justice made the decision to transfer Rangiora court services to the Christchurch District Court and the Rangiora District Court was officially closed on 31 March 2014.
+The building was extended twice and served the needs of the district until it was closed in December 2011 for earthquake strengthening.
+The Ministry of Justice then made the decision to transfer Rangiora court services to the Christchurch District Court, and the Rangiora District Court was officially closed on 31 March 2014.

 The courthouse was given Landmarks status in 2003.
 It has a Historic Place Category II registration.